Velocidex/velociraptor-docs/content/docs/clients/labels/_index.md

 ---
-title: "Client Labels"
+title: "Labels"
 date: 2024-12-18
 draft: false
 weight: 20
+last_reviewed: 2024-12-29
 ---

-Hosts may have labels attached to them.
-A label is any name associated with a host.
-Labels are useful when we need to hunt for a well defined group of hosts.
-We can restrict the hunt to one or more labels to avoid collecting unnecessary data or accessing machines we should not be.
+Clients can have one or more **labels** attached to them.
+You're probably already familiar with concept which is alternatively referred to as "tags" but we just happen to call them labels.
+Labels are useful when we need to hunt or perform other operations on a well-defined group of hosts.
+For example, we can restrict a hunt to one or more labels to avoid collecting unnecessary data, or to target specific hosts, or to avoid specific hosts.

+Although labels are associated with clients, the clients themselves have no knowledge of the labels being applied to them.
+That is, labels are a purely a server-side construct that are used to organize clients.
+The VQL functions to query and manipulate labels are only available in VQL queries running on the server.

+## Adding or removing labels manually

-It is possible to manipulate the labels via the search screen.
-Simply select the hosts in the GUI and then click the "add labels" button.
+Manual manipulation of labels can be done in the GUI's client search screen.

+To add labels, select the hosts in the GUI and then click the "add labels" button.

 ![Adding labels](labels.png)

-### Manipulating labels via VQL
+## Adding or removing labels via VQL

 Although it is possible to manipulate labels via the GUI, It is usually easier to use VQL queries to add or remove labels via the